 Yes.
 Assuming all other conditions are met, it is protected up to the limit set for an annuity.

 No. The health insurance protection for which the Guarantee Association may become liable shall be the contractual obligations for which the insurer is liable or would have been liable if it were not an insolvent insurer, up to a maximum benefit of $200,000.
 This maximum limit is subject to increase or decrease based upon changes in the health care cost component of the consumer price index from January 1, 1991.
-As of December 31, 2017, the maximum coverage was $564,778.
+As of December 31, 2023, the maximum coverage limit for healthcare is $654,237.59.
 Again, some health coverage, like that provided by managed care organizations and associations, is not protected by the Guarantee Association.

 Yes, long-term-care insurance is typically considered health insurance and covered by the guaranty association.